ethereum/remix-vscode/README.md

 ## A beta release.

-As we are continuing development of Remix and the Plugin system and API more functionalities will open up.<br>So at first it might feel limited.
+As we are continuing development of Remix and the Plugin API more functionalities will open up.<br>So at first it might feel limited.
 In this beta release we show you a glimpse of what the possibilities are, inviting everybody to contribute & comment.

 ## Installation from the Visual Studio Code Marketplace
 [Install from Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=Ethential.code-remix)